Photos

 Digital Cameras

-I have a Sony camera that used to send its pictures to my Mac via WiFi, but Sony has stopped supporting the software that does this.
-Now I have to use a Sony cable sending the pictures to the Mac.
+My Sony Alpha camera used to send its pictures to my Mac via Wi-Fi, but Sony stopped supporting the software that does this.
+Now I have to use a camera-to-USB cable to mount the camera as a storage device on the Mac, and then launch the Mac Image Capture application (I have a link to it in the Finder sidebar) and then Import photos to the Mac's Pictures folder.
+From there I can copy the files I want into Photos.

-For photos from other digital cameras, I can plug the camera's CF or SD card into a USB reader and use the Finder to drag the photos to the Pictures folder.
+For photos from digital cameras, I can also plug a camera's CF or SDXC card into a USB card reader and use the Finder to drag the photos to my computer and then into Photos.

-No matter how I take the pictures, I check the photo files using Quick Look to make sure they got onto my Mac's disk, before I delete them from the device.
+No matter how I move the pictures, I check the photo files on the Mac using Quick Look to make sure they got stored correctly on my Mac's disk, before I delete them from the device, and then I make sure the disk copies get backed up.

 In the 00's, I sent hundreds of slides to ScanCafe.com, who scanned them to disc in India at a low price.
 That was very satisfactory.
-ScanCafe has now said it will do its scanning in the USA, which should provide faster turnaround.
-I have also sent snapshot pictures from my old albums to ScanCafe for scanning to disc.
+The images were about 2300x3480 pixels.
+ScanCafe now does its scanning in the USA, which should provide faster turnaround.
+I have also sent many snapshot pictures from my old albums to ScanCafe for scanning to CD.
+(They now scan to USB sticks or hard drives instead of CDs.)

 Once Pictures are on the Mac